 Reaching the Most Vulnerable Children: Strategies for Strengthening Child Protection Systems

 "We are in need of courage and indignation on a global scale to ensure that the Convention on the Rights of the Child may start its second quarter of a century with renewed strength and vigor."

 - Manuel Manrique Castro, IICRD associate

 Young adolescent girls across the world do not see themselves as having rights or the power to make decisions about their own lives, according to a new global report.
 Meanwhile, a separate focus group conducted in Canada revealed Canadian girls have similar concerns.

 As world leaders gather in New York this week, child rights experts and advocates are calling on all governments to strengthen the Convention by ratifying the Optional Protocol to the Convention on the Rights of the Child on a Communications Procedure – or OP3 for short.
-This treaty helps children seek justice through the UN when their national legal system cannot provide a remedy for violations of their rights.

 The Government of South Sudan formally renewed its commitment to the Action Plan signed in 2012 with the United Nations to end the recruitment and use of children in Government armed forces and other grave violations against children.

 I now embark on a journey of improving my knowledge and skills in child protection.
 I join this forum/community with such intention and purpose and I pray I will have a beautiful story to tell and a successful journey to share.

 A child lives in our area lost both her mother and father with HIV AIDS.
 Accordingly, she forced to live with her relatives.
 However, she faced unexpected challenges.
 Her relative tried to neglect her.
 She Slept alone and eat alone in separate materials.